-The Nikon D700 and the Sony Alpha A6000 are two enthusiast cameras that were revealed to the public, respectively, in July 2008 and February 2014.
+The Nikon D700 and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in July 2008 and February 2014.
 The D700 is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (D700) and an APS-C (A6000) sensor.
 The Nikon has a resolution of 12.1 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Nikon D700 and the Sony Alpha A6000?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Nikon D700 and the Sony A6000.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 The A6000 can be obtained in three different colors (black, silver, white), while the D700 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is considerably smaller (56 percent) than the Nikon D700.
 Moreover, the A6000 is substantially lighter (68 percent) than the D700.
 It is worth mentioning in this context that the D700 is splash and dust resistant, while the A6000 does not feature any corresponding weather-sealing.